BrianKopp/aws-load-balancer-drain-wait/README.md

 Kubernetes supports pre-stop hooks which allow injecting logic after the pod is marked as terminating, but before your container receives a SIGTERM.

-The AWS Load Balancer Controller watches for pods getting put in a Terminating state.
-When this happens, it makes a deregistration API call to the AWS ELB API.
-You can use this service to add a dynamic-timed delay *prior* to your application receiving a SIGTERM.
+The AWS Load Balancer Controller (separate from this repo) watches for pods getting put in a Terminating state.
+When this happens, the AWS Load Balancer Controller makes a deregistration API call to the AWS ELB v2 API.

+You can use the service in this repo to add a dynamic-timed delay *prior* to your application receiving a SIGTERM.

 Add the following pre-stop hook configuration.